Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Core Rotations

-Outpatient Therapy: Interns will participate in CHOC Psychology’s Medical Coping Clinic (MCC) as their outpatient therapy experience for the full 12-months.
-Medical Coping Clinic provides short-term therapy (4-10 sessions) to patients ages 8-18 who are experiencing an overlap between their medical conditions and mental health functioning.
+Outpatient Therapy Rotation (12-month rotation): Interns will participate in CHOC Psychology’s Medical Coping Clinic (MCC) as their outpatient therapy and diagnostic evaluation experience for the full 12-months.
+Medical Coping Clinic provides short-term therapy (4-16 sessions) to patients ages 8-18 who are experiencing an overlap between their medical conditions and mental health functioning.
 This rotation offers an opportunity to obtain experience with a wide variety of clinical presentations, as patients are referred to MCC from nearly every CHOC medical specialty, including Neurology, Endocrinology, Gastroenterology, Oncology, Pulmonology, and many others.
 One of the main goals of MCC is to reduce barriers to accessing mental health services for CHOC patients and services are provided to patients with all insurance types, in-person or via telehealth, and using interpreters or bilingual clinicians as needed.
-Interns will provide psychodiagnostic evaluations to patients referred to MCC, evaluate and provide same-day feedback to patient/family whether a) they are a good fit for MCC short-term therapy model (4-10 sessions), b) a referral to community clinic for longer-term services is most appropriate, c) patient does not currently require therapy services (CHOC Psychology can be on ‘stand by’ in case future needs arise), or d) some combination of a, b, and c, and provide short-term therapy (4-10 sessions) to patients deemed appropriate for MCC services.
+Interns will provide psychodiagnostic evaluations to patients referred to MCC, score and interpret standardized intake questionnaires, evaluate and provide same-day feedback to patient/family whether a) they are a good fit for MCC short-term therapy model (4-16 sessions), b) a referral to community clinic for longer-term services is most appropriate, c) patient does not currently require therapy services (CHOC Psychology can be on ‘stand by’ in case future needs arise), or d) some combination of a, b, and c, and provide short-term therapy (4-16 sessions) to patients deemed appropriate for MCC services.
 Patients are seen in MCC when there is a mental health condition related to medical diagnosis.
 Examples include: Adjusting to a new medical diagnosis, Increased depression, anxiety, etc. that are negatively impacting medical adherence, Overall medical adherence concerns, Trauma related to medical procedures, hospitalizations, etc., and Impact of living with a chronic medical condition on functioning (e.g. social/peer relationships, school reintegration, young adulthood milestones).
-Interns on this rotation will have the opportunity to coordinate care with multi-disciplinary teams of pediatricians, nurse practitioners, medical residents, social workers, case managers and resource specialists.
-(Supervisors: Anton Petrenko, Ph.D., Anita Saavedra, Psy.D., and Kristen Yule, Ph.D.)
+Interns will also administer, score, and interpret standardized questionnaires approximately 2 sessions prior to discharge to guide discharge planning and to track clinical outcomes.
+Interns on this rotation will have the opportunity to coordinate care with multidisciplinary teams of pediatricians, nurse practitioners, medical residents, social workers, case managers and resource specialists.
+(Supervisors: Anton Petrenko, Ph.D., Anita Saavedra, Psy.D.)

 Specialty Rotations